magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36615-catalog-products-grid-filter-incorrect-results.md

 labels: 2.4.2,QPT 1.0.21,QPT patches,Magento Commerce,Magento Commerce Cloud,Product Grid,catalog,configurable product,search,support tools
 ---

 The MDVA-36615 Magento patch fixes the issue with incorrect product count in the admin product grid.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.21 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.21 is installed.
 The patch ID is MDVA-36615.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions